The Refinery to Auckland Pipeline is a critical part of the fuel supply chain

 The RAP is a 250mm wide pipe carrying diesel, petrol and jet fuel in controlled batches under farmland, towns and part of the Manukau Harbour to the Wiri fuel terminal in South Auckland.
 A small pipeline from Wiri supplies Jet fuel to Auckland International Airport.

-The 170-kilometre pipeline is buried along the entire route and carries a potential volume of nine million litres.
-About half of the refinery’s production is distributed via the RAP.
+The 170-kilometre pipeline is buried along the entire route and carries a volume of nine million litres.
+Most of the refinery’s production is distributed via the RAP.
 The balance is transported by coastal tanker and road to the rest of New Zealand.

 Performance and Compliance